meinaart/requirejs-fingerprint/README.md

 ## License

-All the plugins are released under the MIT license.
+This plugin is released under the MIT license.